aurelio-amerio/techytok/_posts/2019-04-26-julia-and-docker.md

 ## Create a Julia container

 Ok, now that we have set up docker and docker compose, it is time to create a container for Julia: here is where the magic lies!
+If you have decided to use VSCode you don't need to do anything in particular and you can use the default Julia container, but if you have decided to use Atom we will need to create and ad-hoc container.
+If you have decided to use VSCode (the suggested option) you can skip directly to [Install and configure VSCode](#Install and configure VSCode).
+If you have decided to use Atom, please continue reading this section.

 I won't go into the details of how to write a **Dockerfile**, but I'll try to give you a flavour of it, in order to make you understands what's going on.

 Let's start writing our **Dockerfile**.
 First create an empty file, named **Dockerfile**, then we need to open it and write a script which will build the Docker container.